 Our biology determines our predisposition to how we are going to use.
 If our parents or relatives had a problem with substances, we may be more likely to develop a problem.
 How old we were when we first used can be a factor in the process of our addiction.
 Certain ethnicities are predisposed to substance use and addictions.

 Our psychology also contributes to how we use.
 We can be predisposed to issues, such as depression or anxiety.
-We may experience distressing life events, such as traumatic experiences, loss and disappointments, that we try to cope with through using.
+We may experience distressing life events, such as traumatic experiences or loss and disappointments, that we try to cope with through using.

 Our social environment, both past and present, affects our use.
-A childhood filled with loneliness, abuse or a sense of ongoing rejection could lead to use.
-Current work and social groups may center around substance use.
+A childhood filled with loneliness, abuse or a sense of ongoing rejection could lead to use and most current work and social groups may center around substance use.